 If you cut your gum and cheek, bleeding will often occur.
 Control the bleeding by placing pressure on the wound.
 After you control the bleeding, immediately contact our office for an evaluation.
 If bleeding is uncontrollable, directly go to the nearest emergency room.

 The best way to treat an emergency is to prevent one from happening.
 Dental emergencies can be not only painful but also costly if an emergency room visit is involved.
-Keeping your six-month cleaning and exam appointments allows Dr. Adam and Dr. Christina to identify potential problem areas and resolve them before they create an emergency.
+Keeping your six-month cleaning and exam appointments allows our doctors to identify potential problem areas and resolve them before they create an emergency.

-Whether a new or existing patient, if you experience any of the above emergencies, contact our office as soon as possible to have the situation assessed by Dr. Adam or Dr. Christina.
+Whether a new or existing patient, if you experience any of the above emergencies, contact our office as soon as possible to have the situation assessed by our doctors.
 Getting you out of pain and comfortable is our immediate concern!